Emilyfactor/Week-16-Homework-Penetration-Testing-1/readme_Solved.md

 ![image](https://user-images.githubusercontent.com/96030770/164365649-bc8f334b-f783-43a0-8219-f092ddab7690.png)

 - How can this information be helpful to an attacker?
-Having access to all the executive & manager names allows the attacker to  to send phishing emails directly to any member of Altoro Mutual.
+Having access to all the executive & manager names allows the attacker to send phishing emails directly to any member of Altoro Mutual.

 #### Step 2: DNS and Domain Discovery